 Resistant starch is an indigestible starch that reaches your colon intact to feed all the good bacteria there, enabling the good guys to produce short chain fatty acids like butyrate.
-Resistant starch can also improve insulin sensitivity, thereby improving your metabolism.
+Resistant starch can also support your insulin sensitivity and metabolism.
 Good sources include unripe bananas, potatoes, and legumes.

 16. Slippery Elm

 A North American staple since the 19th century, slippery elm is made from the inner bark of the elm tree.
 Slippery elm contains mucilage that coats and soothes the digestive tract and is also a potent antioxidant that relieves temporary inflammation.
 With its unique ability to both bulk up and soften stools, slippery elm is helpful for occasional diarrhea and constipation.

 Research indicates that vitamin D3 can support the diversity of your gut microbiome and help to ward off bad guy bacteria.10 As a bonus, vitamin D3 can also support blood sugar levels already within a normal range.
 Vitamin D3 is included in our Glucose Support formula.

 Zinc—found in oysters, beef, nuts, and beans—is a mineral with significant supportive properties for your gut.
 Not only does zinc help to protect and strengthen the gut barrier, but a deficiency can lead to gut membrane damage.
 Interestingly, zinc also seems to have a protective effect on your gut microbes, and a lack of this important mineral can negatively impact your microbiome.11 Zinc is included in our Immune and PRO-Dental formulas.